 Kristen Christian: Lisa and I grew up together in Denver, and I remember very specifically talking to her on the phone in high school.
 And there was always a vacuum going in the background.
 And so, she came from this background, but did either of us grow up saying, “I’m going to be a professional organizer?”
 No. But as we got married and had kids and were setting up our own homes, together would in tandem organize each other’s spaces, find a good spot for this, that and the other.
-And simplifying the crazy life of raising kids and busy families.
-And so when both of us were at a point where we needed to financially contribute to our families, we started looking around at a business that we could start.
-And it was just such a natural fit because this is what we love–helping make life simpler, and we do pretty well at it in our own lives.
+Simplifying the crazy life of raising kids and busy families.
+So when both of us were at a point where we needed to financially contribute to our families, we started looking around at a business that we could start.
+And it was just such a natural fit because this is what we love, helping make life simpler, and we do pretty good at it in our own lives.
 We thought, let’s go get paid to do so.

-Brian: So, tell me a little bit about the process and what does this look like?
-So, I’ve heard of professional organizers, but candidly I don’t know a great deal about them.
-Right?
-So, tell me a little bit about what that process is, what you do for folks.
+Brian: Tell me a little bit about the process?
+I’ve heard of professional organizers, but candidly I don’t know a great deal about them.
 What is a starting point look like?
 When do I even need one?
 Those sorts of things.

 Kristen: Absolutely.
-So typically, when someone comes to us, they’ve had it, they’re fed up, they’re feeling like they have so many balls in the air, they cannot catch a break and get the right foot forward.
-So what we do is a lot of times just coming in and wrapping our arms around people and telling them to breathe and give themselves some grace, and we always say the words, “Organization is a journey, not a destination,” and remind them that you know what?
+Typically, when someone comes to us, they’ve had it, they’re fed up, they’re feeling like they have so many balls in the air, they cannot catch a break and get the right foot forward.
+What we do is a lot of times just come in and wrap our arms around people and tell them to breathe and give themselves some grace, and we always say the words, “Organization is a journey, not a destination,” and remind them that you know what?
 It’s taken a long time to get the way you’re living.
-We’re going to take it step-by-step, and they’re with you.
-So we really come to our clients with the compassionate, open, non-judgmental hearts.
-Then from just logistics, we start off with a free, in-home assessment where we come in and take a look at the space.
+We’re going to take it step by step, and are with you.
+We really come to our clients with the compassionate, open, nonjudgment heart.
+Then we start off with a free, in-home assessment where we come in and take a look at the space.
 We asked a lot of questions.

 Kristen: Typically, we try to fine tune or focus on one area of the house that they’re calling about, like the basement.
-Oftentimes, it comes to be the whole house in that assessment just because they’ve kind of ripped the Band-Aid off, and they’re showing the spaces, so they kind of want to show it all, and then what we can do is help them prioritize.
+Oftentimes it comes to be the whole house in that assessment, just because they’ve ripped the Band-Aid off, and they’re showing the spaces so they kind of want to show it all, and then what we can do is help them prioritize.
 We oftentimes remind them of the visual of there’s a Shel Silverstein poem about a little girl sitting down at the table eating a whale and that you can’t eat a whale in one sitting all by yourself, but in the poem she doesn’t.
-At the end, she’s this little old lady at a table and bones and we remind people of that because you just have to do it bite-by-bite, step-by-step.
-What we do at Bee Organized, we come in and roll up our sleeves and do it right alongside with them, with all the resources that we have, the philosophy and remind them of their end goal, and we really tried to come up with customized sustainable solutions that work for them, so that they have a chance at success at that.
+At the end, she’s this little old lady at a table and bones and we remind people of that because you just got to do it bite by bite, step by step.
+What we do as Bee Organized, is we come in and roll up our sleeves and do it right alongside with them, with all the resources that we have, the philosophy and remind them of their end goal.
+We really try to come up with customized, sustainable solutions that work for them, so that they have a chance at success.

 Lisa: We always say we want repeat business but just not in the same space.
 Another benefit of using a professional organizer is it’s an appointment.
 So, they have to set aside the time to go through the items that, you know, when you have young kids or just depending on the season of life, it’s your parents’ home that you’re going through.
 It’s very difficult to find a six-hour window of time where you’re not getting squirreled away to go to a soccer game or something.
 So, that’s a huge benefit of using a professional organizer like us.

 Kristen: We talk about an organizational remodel.
 You’ll pay a lot of money to have a closet remodeled or a back deck put on or your kitchen remodeled to better your life.
-We’ll look at this as an organizational remodel, bring in help, get it done right the first time and a fair amount of time and in a way that it can be maintained.
+We’ll look at this as an organizational remodel, bring in help, get it done right the first time and a fair amount of time and in a way that it’ll be able to be maintained.

 Brian: That’s a really interesting point.
 And you think about the fact that we’ll spend X amount of dollars to remodel something.
 Sometimes things don’t need to be remodeled, right?
-They just need to be maybe reorganized.
+Maybe they just need to be reorganized.

-Kristen: Well a lot of times, when we go in, and there’s a basement that you can’t walk through, and we clear it out, and we set up a play space and a yoga spot for mom, they just gained square footage in their house without adding–they just took back space.
+Kristen: A lot of times when we go in and there’s a basement that you can’t walk through, we clear it out and set up a play space and a yoga spot for mom, they just gained square footage in their house without adding.
+They just took back space.

-Brian: Something else you mentioned, if you said you opened the Band-Aid or the one that you said.
-I’m just thinking emotionally, there’s obviously folks that have hoarding issues — people who have had things for so many different years and can’t get rid of it for one reason or another.
+Brian: Something else you mentioned, if you said you ripped off the Band-Aid.
+I’m just thinking emotionally, there’s obviously folks that have hoarding issues.
+People that have had things for so many years and can’t get rid of it for one reason or another.
 They’re emotionally tied to it.
 They don’t like change.
 Whatever those reasons are.
-Talk a little bit about the emotional aspect that someone might go through in this process.
+Talk a little bit about the emotional aspect that someone might go through this process.

 Lisa: Everyone has relationship with stuff.
-The question is, “How is that relationship?”
+The question is how is that relationship?
 Is it a healthy relationship?
 Does it bring you joy or does it bring you down?
 So, we’ve kind of identified several different profiles of people and why they hang on to things.
 It could be just in case.
-I need to hang on to this, just in case the company comes by.
-Or there’s the memory keeper that hangs on to things that they just cannot part with because it’s as if their memories will disappear if they get rid of the items.
+I need to hang on to this, just in case company comes by.
+Or there’s the memory keeper who hangs on to things that they just cannot part with because it’s as if their memories will disappear if they get rid of the items.
 So, we have several different profiles that we’ve identified, and by doing so, we can kind of talk that same language with that person when we’re working with them going through their stuff.

-Kristen: Yes, but there is the part that, even though they can identify what profile they fit in of ours, there is embarrassment.
+Kristen: Yes, but even though if they know and then they can identify what profile they fit in of ours.
+There is embarrassment.

-Brian: So, it really sounds like almost on the front-end, you’re helping people know that it’s okay.
-Everyone starts somewhere, just to get you over that hump, if you will.
+Brian: It really sounds like almost on the front-end you’re helping people know that it’s okay.
+Everyone starts somewhere, just to get you over that hump.
 And then they truly are able to open up and find value in that and live a better life.

-Kristen: Yeah, they absolutely do.
+Kristen: They absolutely do.
 And think about what’s in your basement.
 It’s your past.
 It’s your history.
 It’s what you were or wished you’d become.
 It’s that high school swimmer who was going to go on to the Olympics.
-So it’s got all the kick boards and all that.
-It’s like seriously, you don’t even touch this and years holding on to law books because you went to law school, but you never did anything with the law degree.
-And so really that’s bringing you negative energy.
+So you’ve got all the kickboards and all that.
+It’s like seriously, you don’t even touch this.
+And years holding on to law books because you went to law school but you never did anything with the law degree.
+So really that’s bringing you negative energy.
 It’s bringing you down.
 And I’m reminding you what you didn’t do, what you didn’t become.

 Brian: You said think about what’s in your basement.
 I’m thinking about the three years I went to graduate school for taxes, but the books are still down there.
 There’s probably 15 of them.
-My wife would love for you to throw those away.
+My wife would love for you to throw them way.
 The reality is, they’re out of date anyway.
-Right?
 But for some reason, and maybe it’s because I spent a whole lot of money on it, they’re still there.

-Lisa: So, we call you a memory keeper and a money minder.
-I remember what I paid on that, and I’m not going to get anything on eBay for that right now.
+Kristen: So, we call you a memory keeper and a money minder.
+I remember what I paid on that, and not going to get anything on eBay for right now.